 The International Powered Access Federation (IPAF) experienced a strong year in 2018, growing across the board in terms of membership, training delivery, turnover and territories covered.
 IPAF reversed its 2017 deficit through efficiencies and cost controls, leading to increased revenues, which were up 8.5% year-on-year.

 Enhanced income from events and a 5.8% increase in training revenue, including significant growth in demand in countries where IPAF previously delivered little or no training, all helped contribute to the turnaround.
-IPAF is a not-for-profit organization, meaning all available revenue is reinvested into IPAF safety and training programmes.
+IPAF is a not-for-profit organisation, meaning all available revenue is reinvested into IPAF safety and training programmes.

 Contractors requiring PAL Cards on major projects were behind significant rises in demand for IPAF training in the Nordic and Middle East regions.
 Mace announced that it requires PAL Card holders to work on a major project near Odense in Denmark, and project managers at the Expo2020 World Fair in Dubai, UAE, announced at IPAF’s Middle East Convention 2018 in Dubai that PAL Cards would also be required for powered access operators on its huge construction site.